giantorth/ESPHomeLifx/README.md

 Port of Lifx protocol to ESPHome.io firmware.

 !!!
 Warning !!!
-There is a bug where this will crash immidately if it is unable to write to serial.
-Flash this to sealed devices at your own risk!!
+I have bricked a sealed bulb with this firmware.
+Flashing to sealed devices is at your own risk!

 Instructions:
 - A sample bulb YAML is provided for ESPHome configuration